-TADA's Summer Ballet Intensive will be held in June 2020 for dancers ages 7 and up, or TADA 2020 Ballet Levels 1 and higher.
-The intensive is open to ALL students, both TADA dancers and non-TADA dancers, with special rates for current TADA Youth Ballet Company Members.
+TADA's Summer Ballet Intensive at our Woodlands location is for dancers ages 7 and up, or TADA 2020 Ballet Levels 1 and higher.
+The intensive is open to ALL students, both TADA dancers and non-TADA dancers, with special rates for Youth Ballet Company Members.
 Classes will include:

 - ballet technique

 - musical theater

 - as well as a performance on the last day at a local theater

 Classes will be taught by guest artists from the Houston area, and around the world!
 Acceptance is by registration only - no audition required. *Dancers must have at least 1 year of ballet training to participate in this program.